Marie Daulne: Sabsylma

-Second Cycle: Seven and A Ma Zone
+Solo artistry, Seven and A Ma Zone

-After the success of the first two albums, Daulne put her music on hold for a few years to birth and mother her daughter Kesia.
-Adventures in Afropea 1 and Sabslyma had both been largely a cappella.
+After the success of the first two albums, Daulne put her music on hold for a few years to birth and mother her daughter Kezia Quental, who later adopted the stage name K.ZIA.
 In 1996, Daulne decided to dissolve the group and make a formal break from a cappella, retaining the Zap Mama name but looking for new collaborators in the United States.
-Daulne moved her music in a different direction coming back as the lone Zap Mama to record Seven, a break with the past for the inclusion of male musicians and vocalists, the increased number of instruments and the number of songs in English.
+Daulne was the only member of Zap Mama to return for the recording of Seven.
+Unlike the group's past albums, she included male musicians and vocalists, and increased the number of instruments and the number of songs in English.
 "I made music on Seven the same way as on the other albums.
 I only used acoustic instruments...
 I'm looking for instruments that have vocal sounds, forgotten instruments like the guimbri...
 The first and second albums were about the voice, what came before.
-This album is about introducing those sounds into modern, Western life," says Daulne.
+This album is about introducing those sounds into modern, Western life," said Daulne.
 Daulne had help on the album from Wathanga Rema, from Cameroon.
-"I couldn’t have made this album without him!" says Daulne.
-"I met someone who could sing high female parts and also have that male power... that changed everything!"
 Daulne's sister Anita also contributed to both songwriting and vocals.
-"She always knows when I fly too high and when I lose my way," says Daulne.

-The title of Seven (1997) refers to the seven senses of a human being.
-Daule had traveled to Mali in 1996 and had learned from a man in Mali that in addition to the five senses known in the west, some have a sixth sense which is emotion.
-"But not everyone has the seventh.
-It is the power to heal with music, calm with color, to soothe the sick soul with harmony.
-He told me that I have this gift, and I know what I have to do with it," Daulne says.
+Daulne's third album, Seven, was released in 1997.
+Its title refers to the seven senses of a human being: the traditional five, in addition to emotion and "the power to heal with music, calm with color, to soothe the sick soul with harmony", according to Daulne.

 Daulne's next album was A Ma Zone (1999).
-The title is a wordplay meaning both "Amazone," the female warrior, and "A Ma Zone," (in my zone) which "means that I feel at ease wherever I am," Daulne says.
-"Naturally an Amazon is a rebel, a fighter who, once she has set her heart on something, pulls out all the stops to achieve her goal.
-I feel this way as well when I'm standing on the stage with the group.- as a team we share the same aim of winning over the audience with our music.
-I'm a nomad.
-I'm meeting new people all the time and sealing these friendships with tunes," Daulne says.
+The title is a wordplay meaning both "Amazone," the female warrior, and "A Ma Zone" (in my zone).
+That same year, Zap Mama made "Iko-Iko" for Mission: Impossible 2 soundtrack, a cover of "Jock-A-Mo" by Sugar Boy & the Cane Cutters.